anontechnology/documentation/docs/libraries.md

 ----------------------------------------------------------------------
 ## Tags

-Similar to [Regulations](/glossary/regulation), Tags are user-defined strings that can be applied to Attributes to aid in classification and searching.
+Similar to [regulations](/glossary/regulation), Tags are user-defined strings that can be applied to attributes to aid in classification and searching.

 ### Storing a Tag in the Vault

-To store a new Tag, create a Tag object and save it to the Vault.
+To store a new tag, create a tag object and save it to the vault.

 === "Java"